Mattress stitch is a great seaming technique to use for sewing knitted seams together.

 Some knitters like to go through one bar all the way up their knitting and others go through 2 bars.
 It's just a matter of preference.
 I like going through 2 bars so from now on I will be going through 2.

-Keep on mattress stitching back and forth for about an inch and then stop a minute.
+Keep on mattress seam knitting back and forth for about an inch and then stop a minute.

 Here's the magic moment.

-Keep on seaming all the way up to the top.
-Pull on the yarn to bring the pieces together.
+12. Keep on knitting seams together all the way up to the top.
+And pull on the yarn to bring the pieces together.

 13. Here's what I do at the top.
 I put my yarn needle through the loop on the other piece like in the photo.
 Tighten it up a bit.